top of page

 stone boulders in the landscape next to a stone walkway leading to a patio

-Natural stone products add style, elegance, and value to any home property and are among the most long-lasting ways you can add visual impact to your outdoor living spaces.
-When incorporating natural stone boulders and rocks into your patio or pool deck design, there is the added benefit of not having to do any maintenance for them.
+Large boulders or other natural stone products add style, elegance, and value to any home property and are among the most long-lasting ways you can add visual impact to your outdoor living spaces.
+When incorporating natural stone boulders and rocks into your patio or concrete swimming pool deck design, there is the added benefit of not having to do any maintenance for them.
 They will remain as beautiful as the day you had them installed…for a lifetime.

 Natural stone boulders next to stone steps

-A more natural-looking alternative to concrete steps is to use guillotined steps and stepping paths.
-Another alternative to using man-made materials is to have your steps created from natural quarry stone slabs.
+Instead of using concrete, a more natural-looking alternative to concrete steps is to use guillotined boulders for stepping paths on your property.
+Another alternative to concrete is to have your steps created from natural quarry stone slabs.
 These stone slabs can be embedded into a hillside or slope to give homeowners a safe way to get from one area of the property to another while keeping the look and feel of your property more natural.

 Natural stone boulders in a stamped concrete patio sitting area with red Adirondack chairs